richardhaslam/frackit/appl/example2/README.md

 Example 2
 =========

-__Note that this description focuses on the c++ implementation given in the main file `example2.cc`, but in `example2.py` it is illustrated how to realize this example using the Frackit python bindings.__
+__Note that this description focuses on the C++ implementation given in the main file `example2.cc`, but in `example2.py` it is illustrated how to realize this example using the Frackit python bindings.__